 Secondly, I would ask any of our readers who are capable with computers to assist in the large-scale transcription project currently being spearheaded by Carol Seydel of the Real Presence Association.
 One of the most important aspects of an eventual Cause will be the ability to submit to the Vatican, in written form, the texts of Fr.
 Hardon’s many preached retreats and lectures.
 We have many wonderful CD’s to transcribe – and the work alone blesses the worker with the fruit of meditation on the many timely and profound themes of Fr.
 Hardon’s teachings.

-The completion of such a Cause may take many years.
-As Cardinal Burke continues to take the preliminary steps to open this work, we can all rely on the profound intercession of Fr.
+The completion of such a Cause may take many years but we can all rely on the profound intercession of Fr.
 Hardon himself, who so carefully watches over us all from Heaven.
 When I am able to share my work in this effort with people who knew Fr.
 Hardon intimately during his lifetime, they get a twinkle in their eye and say, “Oh, Fr.
 Hardon has put you to work, has he?”
 In fact, as I completed my own doctoral studies just after Fr.
 Hardon’s death, I prayed a novena to Fr.
 Hardon to ask him to show me how to use my degree in Church Communications to serve the Church.
 Apparently, he had a fitting answer!
 I am very grateful to use my gifts at the service of this Cause, and I hope and pray that one day we will have the blessing of seeing our own Fr.
 Hardon raised to the honors of the altar.

 Dr. Mitchell is currently the Director of Development for Trinity Academy and an Advisor to the Father John A. Hardon Media Apostolate based in Chicago.

 Originally published in The Tilma, December 2006